ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 ## Deploying your app
 {: #deploy-scratch}

-When you select a deployment target, a DevOps toolchain is automatically created for your app.
-The toolchain includes a Delivery Pipeline that indicates your app’s deployment status.
-The new app that is generated is pushed to a GitLab repo that is part of the toolchain.

-Enabling a DevOps toolchain creates a team-based development environment for your app.
-When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
-You also have access to a dedicated GitLab environment and a continuous delivery pipeline.
-They're customized to the deployment target that you select.

-All toolchains that are created from an {{site.data.keyword.cloud_notm}} Developer dashboard are configured for automatic deployment.
-{: note}

-To select your deployment target and configure continuous delivery, complete these steps:
+To deploy your app, you must select your deployment target and configure continuous delivery.
+This process automatically creates a toolchain and starts the app deployment.

+To deploy your app, complete the following steps:

 1. On the App details page, click **Configure continuous delivery**.
-2. Select a deployment target.
-Set up your deployment target according to the instructions for the target that you select:
+2. Select a deployment target and complete the information according to the instructions for the target that you select:
-  * **Deploy to [IBM Kubernetes Service](/docs/containers?topic=containers-app)**.
-This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available app containers.
-You can create a cluster or deploy to an existing cluster.
+  * **Deploy to IBM Kubernetes Service**.
+With this option, you can create a cluster or deploy to an existing cluster.
+For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
+Select a deployment type of **Helm**, **Knative**, or **OpenShift**.
+The **Knative** type is available only if Knative is installed.
+For more information, see [Deploying serverless apps with Knative](/docs/containers?topic=containers-serverless-apps-knative).
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
 If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps)** or **[Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
-  * **Deploy to a [Virtual Server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server)**.
+  * **Deploy to a Virtual Server**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.
+For more information, see [Deploying apps to a virtual server](/docs/vsi?topic=virtual-servers-deploying-to-a-virtual-server).
+    VSI deployment is available for some starter kits.
+To use this feature, go to the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}), and click **Create an app** in the **Apps** tile.
+    {: note}
+3. Click **Next**.
+4. On the Configure toolchain page, provide the required information, and click **Create**.

-After you select and configure the deployment target, the App details page indicates that continuous delivery is configured.
-You can view the repo that contains the generated code for your app by clicking **View repo**.
+The DevOps toolchain is created, and the app deployment starts automatically.
+The App details page indicates that continuous delivery is configured.

-To deploy your app with the command line, use `ibmcloud dev deploy`.
-For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli).
+  You can deploy your app from the command line by running the [**ibmcloud dev deploy**](/docs/cli/idt?topic=cloud-cli-idt-cli#deploy) command.
+For more information, see [Deploying apps with the CLI](/docs/apps?topic=creating-apps-deploying-apps#deploy-cli).
+  {: note}

 For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

+## Checking the deployment status
+{: #status-scratch}

+The DevOps toolchain for your app includes a Delivery Pipeline tool where you can check the deployment status, start builds, manage deployment, and view logs and history.

+To check the deployment status of your app, complete the following steps:

+1. On the App details page, click **View toolchain**.
+2. From your DevOps toolchain, click **Delivery Pipeline**.

+The Build Stage and Deploy Stage tiles indicate the status.

 ## Verifying that your app is running
 {: #verify-scratch}